AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/issues-slave-reads-replication-synchronization-mariadb-10-6.md

 ---
-title: Issues with Slave Reads and Replication Synchronization with MariaDB 10.6
+title: Read Replicas issues on Adobe Commerce Cloud 2.4.6 with MariaDB 10.6
-description: This article talks about troubleshooting issues with Slave Reads and Replication Synchronization with MariaDB 10.6.
+description: This article explains how to troubleshoot Read Replicas issues on Adobe Commerce Cloud 2.4.6 with MariaDB 10.6.
 feature: Configuration
 role: Developer, Admin
 ---

-# Issues with Slave Reads and Replication
+#  Read Replicas issues on Adobe Commerce Cloud 2.4.6 with MariaDB 10.6

 This article provides solutions for unexpected behavior when using Read Replicas on Adobe Commerce Cloud 2.4.6 with MariaDB 10.6+.